What Can I Do If My Spouse Is Disobeying Court Orders?

 What are you supposed to do if your spouse isn’t complying with court-ordered alimony or support?
-Take them back to court.
+If they're unwilling to listen to reason, we may need to take them back to court.
 Spouses can file a contempt action, also known as a an enforcement action.
-Your spouse is going to be brought before the court and most likely will be ordered sanctions to pay, your attorney’s fees and, after maybe one—at most two—warnings and they don’t pay, they’ll get a toothbrush and off to jail they go, usually with a purge amount.
+Your spouse would be brought before the court and would likely be given a sanction to pay what they owe, plus your attorney’s fees.
+The court order would mean if they continue refusing to pay, they would face jail time, usually with a purge amount.
 What’s a purge amount?
 The amount your spouse has to come up with in order to get out of jail.

 In our experience, non-compliant spouses usually take two or three hours to come up with the required money.
 If your spouse is refusing to pay court-ordered support, you have a legal remedy with the power to hold them accountable.
 Speak with our firm to learn your options.